smallangi/AllAboutUnstructuredData/Summarization/Readme.md

  ## Solution Approaches

 Genering summary for large documents can be a tricky.
-Folliwng are the approaches one can take to generate summary.
+Following are the approaches one can take to generate summary.
 First three are well documented here https://python.langchain.com/docs/use_cases/summarization .
-There are many articles that talk pro/cons of these 3 approaches.
+There are many articles that discuss pro/cons of these 3 approaches.

 Followinag are some of the main points based on my research and expriences